The Equality and Human Rights Commission states:

 This policy will be monitored periodically to judge its effectiveness and will be updated in accordance with changes in the law.
 We will report to the Management Committee quarterly on any actions or activities undertaken to improve equality of opportunity.

-Any information provided by job applicants and employees for monitoring purposes will be used only for these purposes and will be dealt with in accordance with the Data Protection legislation.
+Any information provided by role applicants and volunteers for monitoring purposes will be used only for these purposes and will be dealt with in accordance with the Data Protection legislation.

 Rainbow Pooch Pride is committed to improving its equality and diversity practice.
 We will monitor progress in the following areas: